 by the data processing inequality and the distributive rule of mutual information \cite{Pippenger1988}.
 Second, if the gate is $\epsilon$-noisy, then the output is $\tilde{U}_0=U_0+N_0$, where $N_0$ is a Bernoulli($\epsilon$) random variable independent of $U_0$.
 Then, a strong data processing inequality holds \cite{Pippenger1988,Evans1994,EvansS1999}:

-A loose version of this strong data processing inequality was first developed by Pippenger, which was later tightened by Evans and Schulman.
-These works triggered significant research effort on strong data processing inequalities in different contexts, but they are not within the scope of this work.

-Based on these two information-theoretic inequalities and some combinatorial arguments, a lower bound on the depth of a formula was obtained in terms of $\delta$ and $\epsilon$ \cite{Pippenger1988,Evans1994,EvansS1999}.
-There, the gate noise was fixed and the energy consumption was not considered.
-In this work, we build on this technique to study circuits where energy (and hence, noise) of a gate can be tuned and derive bounds on total energy consumption to realize a boolean function.
+Based on these two information inequalities and some combinatorial arguments, we get a lower bound on the depth of a formula in terms of $\delta$ and $\epsilon$ \cite{Pippenger1988,Evans1994,EvansS1999}.
+There, gate noise was fixed and energy consumption was not considered.
+Here, we build on this technique to study circuits where energy (hence, noise) of a gate can be tuned and derive bounds on total energy consumption to realize a boolean function.